Sequential Disruptions

 electronic disruptive music for the restless

 Sequential Disruptions is the name of my creative exploration of music using analog and digital synthesizers, searching for moments in sound, whether conscious or coincidental.
-It gives my music a raw and disruptive feeling (befitting today's restless listeners, I guess).
+It gives my music a raw and disruptive feeling (befitting today's restless listeners).

-The albums are playable with the media player above, most of them were released on Spotify, Amazon Music, Deezer, Tidal, Apple Music, SoundCloud, Quobuz, Pandora and YouTube (videos).
+The albums below are playable with the media player above, most of them were released on Spotify, Amazon Music, Deezer, Tidal, Apple Music, Quobuz, Pandora and YouTube (videos).
+Click on the album cover for more info.

 Thanks for listening,